auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

 - **Screen not found**: Ensure your screen directory exists in `src/screens`
 - **Invalid screen name**: Use only screen names that match your directory names in `src/screens`
 - **Token expired errors**: The system will automatically refresh expired tokens
+- **JavaScript errors in Auth0**: Check browser console for specific errors.
+If you see module-related errors, ensure the asset uploader is correctly setting `type="module"` for script tags

 ## Technical Details